upperred/uietpyqs/README.md

 3. ### Now naming of is important-

 **Name format= Entry year+Present year+Sem no.+X.pdf**

-where
-    -- Entry year=22 (for students right now in second year) 23 (for students right now in first year)
+    -- Entry year= 22 (for students right now in second year) 23 (for students right now in first year)

      -- Present year= 1 (for 1st year student)